 I made a large picture window with another window box and added a larger wreath.

-More fun jelly yard decorations and trees were added as well as mini gumdrops on the sides and icicles to the roof area.back of the house
+More fun jelly yard decorations and trees were added as well as mini gumdrops on the sides and icicles to the roof area.

 The stage is set!
-A perfect mini gingerbread scene that is sure to delight both young and old.fallen snow is made of confectioners sugar
+A perfect mini gingerbread scene that is sure to delight both young and old.

-The project took a while, but really all that is needed was some patience while things were drying.
-The actual assembling part was a ton of fun and I loved each step of it as it all came together.
+The project took a while, but really all that was needed was some patience while things were drying.
+The actual assembling part was a ton of fun, and I loved each step of it as it all came together.

-If you have not ever made a gingerbread house, be sure to check out my latest article over at the Gardening Cook – 15 tips for making the perfect gingerbread house.
+If you have never made a gingerbread house, be sure to check out my latest article over at the Gardening Cook – 15 tips for making the perfect gingerbread house.

 If you enjoyed this post, be sure to check out my magic reindeer food bags.
 It’s another fun project to do to bring the magic of Christmas to your children.